|Like many Victorian natural philosophers,

 government science agencies and other bodies representative of scientific

 expertise.
-All these bodies agreed that the world faced a serious
+All of these bodies declared that the world faced a serious

 Critics pounced on every apparent discrepancy.
 They published long